Follow @scope_views

 Like BMW, Takahashi really start fleecing you on the optional extras.
 A raft of tasty bits-and-bobs are available for the FS-60, including a flattener, a reducer, a version of the extender-Q, a camera rotator and more besides.

-For wide-field imaging, the flattener looks like a bargain: it extends the f-ratio slightly to F6.2, but gives a flat field across full-frame (44mm image circle) and is pretty cheap compared to the reducer.
+For wide-field imaging, the dedicated flattener is a bargain: it extends the f-ratio slightly to F6.2, but gives a flat field across full-frame (44mm image circle).

-One of the most interesting accessories is the CQ 1.7x module I mentioned that turns the FS-60 into the FS-60Q (also available as a complete scope: check-out my separate FS-60Q review).
+Another interesting accesory is the CQ 1.7x module I mentioned that turns the FS-60 into the FS-60Q (also available as a complete scope: check-out my separate FS-60Q review).

 Some desirable FS-60 accessories: Flattener, camera rotator, 2” visual back, FQR finder dovetail.